deipax/Deipax/README.md

 Welcome to my personal github repository.
 Over the course of my career I have found some interesting issues that I wanted to further review, this repository is a result of that curiosity.
-Currently, there are two libraries:
+Currently, there are two libraries (See the individual library wiki pages for usage details):

 # Deipax - Cloning library